hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 Sherpa can be interfaced with various external packages, e.g. `HepMC
 <http://lcgapp.cern.ch/project/simu/HepMC/>`_, for event output, or
-`LHAPDF <https://lhapdf.hepforge.org/>`_, for PDFs.
+`Rivet <https://rivet.hepforge.org/>`_, for analysis.
 For this to work, the user has to pass the appropriate commands to the configure step.
 This is achieved as shown below:

 .. code-block:: shell-session

-   $ ./configure --enable-hepmc2=/path/to/hepmc2 --enable-lhapdf=/path/to/lhapdf
+   $ ./configure --enable-hepmc3=/path/to/hepmc --enable-rivet=/path/to/rivet

 Here, the paths have to point to the top level installation directories of the external packages, i.e. the ones containing the